getgud-io/getgud-docs/Platform/get-started-with-dashboard.md

 - Notify all AFK players via email
 - Promote all players who played more than 100 hours

+Note: you need to set up a query to create a rule!

 To set up your first rule follow the steps described in [this tutorial](https://youtu.be/4a7rFfUTUrI?list=PLMIGIFMfKUAv4AQHvnv4PzSvmd9dsYk0p&t=194)